shawnace/MacToastKit/README.md

 }
 ```

-The showToast function also supports parameters to control how it looks.
+The showToast function supports parameters to control what it displays.

 - message: A string that describes the purpose of the toast
 - icon: An optional icon that displays with the text
-- duration: An optional double that controls how long the toast will be visible
+- duration: An optional double value that controls how long the toast will be visible
 - position: Controls the position of the toast on the user's screen, with an offset parameter

 ### Template Toasts

+You can create template toasts for messages that are repeatedly used throughout your app.

 ```swift
 import SwiftUI